 Here’s the issue … especially in the church, shouldn’t everyone be expected to speak the truth to one another face-to-face?
 In Matthew 18, Jesus teaches us how to work out our differences.
 Isn’t it true that if one is unwilling to say it to a person’s face, it shouldn’t be said anonymously in a review?

-The truth is no matter how good we are at creating a “speak the truth to one another” culture in the church, there’s always going to be a certain amount of opinion that is not shared.
+The truth is no matter how good we are at creating a “speak the truth to one another” culture in the church, there’s always going to be a certain amount of opinion that isn’t shared.
 There’s always going to be a certain amount of unresolved conflict.
 It’s the human condition.
 We’re all still sinners, remember?

 So what do I say to the people that are thinking, “How do I resolve the conflict if I don’t know who gave me the feedback?”
 Good question!
 I’ve struggled with this question since I was first trained in giving and receiving feedback using 360-degree assessment tools.

 Here are a couple of facts.
-The chances are good (especially in a larger organization) that if one person is thinking it, others are as well.
+The chances are good (especially in a larger organization) that if one person is thinking about it, others are as well.
 Therefore, the issue is not who said it … it’s what do I need to do to address it?
-And, in practice, there are plenty of opportunities to have one-on-one discussions with the team providing the feedback to ask questions about the feedback.
+And in practice, there are plenty of opportunities to have one-on-one discussions with the team providing the feedback to ask questions about the feedback.
 Most often, especially in a healthy environment, people will “come clean” and help a person better understand what it is about their behavior that resulted in criticism or observation.

 In my opinion, doing an anonymous 360 regularly is the best way to improve over time.
-It’s not painless, but it is the best way to really understand how what I am (or am not) doing affects others.
+It’s not painless, but it is the best way to understand how what I am (or am not) doing affects others.